Caisteal Abhail Hike

 The image below is from the ferry as it was close to Brodick, about 50 minutes crossing time.
 Had the full breakfast on the ferry, so was ready for a tough hike.

-The bus station is situated at the ferry terminal.
+The bus station is at the ferry terminal.
 Bus scheduals north to Cladach, Corrie, Sannox, Lochranza, and round to Blackwaterfoot are about 08:00 .
 10:55 .
 13:40 .
 16:20 .
 19:05.
 These buses normally depart about 5 minutes after the large ferry has docked.
 Bus Timetables

 The large brown building across from the terminal is the Douglas Hotel with a nice beer garden, ideal when waiting on the ferry back.